Glossary of Terms

 The quantity and quality of human effort directed toward producing goods and services.
 Also known as human resources.

 The exchange of labor by workers who want to sell labor and businesses that want to purchase labor.
+(Also known as the job market).

 Law Of Demand